Banana Pi resources

 # Replace /dev/sdb with your actual device.

-- Eject the microSD card cleanly (do not just pull it out).
+- Eject the microSD card cleanly.
+Do not just pull it out.

 - Insert the card into the Banana Pi.

-- First boot typically takes 60–90 seconds as the system expands the root partition and runs initial setup tasks.
+- First boot usually takes 60-90 seconds while the system expands the root partition and runs its initial setup tasks.

 Post-flash verification checklist

-Once the system boots, confirm these items:
+Once the system boots, check these items in order:

 - Internet connectivity: ping -c 2 1.1.1.1 to test basic routing.